intel/libvpl/doc/spec/source/programming_guide/VPL_prg_mem.rst

 The external frame allocator responds only to frame allocation requests for the requested memory type and returns :cpp:enumerator:`mfxStatus::MFX_ERR_UNSUPPORTED` for all other types.
-The allocation request uses flags (part of the memory type field) to indicate which oneVPL class initiated the request so that the external frame allocator can respond accordingly.
+The allocation request uses flags (part of the memory type field) to indicate which |vpl_short_name| class initiated the request so that the external frame allocator can respond accordingly.

 The following example shows a simple external frame allocator: